 Long-Term Disability (LTD) is an income replacement plan which provides you with either 40% or 60% of your basic monthly earnings up to a maximum monthly benefit of $12,000.
 This is a voluntary benefit, meaning that if you enroll in LTD you will pay the full cost of coverage.
 The cost is deducted from your paycheck after taxes are taken.
-If you have an LTD benefit paid out to you, it will not be taxed on it.
+If you have an LTD benefit paid out to you, it will not be taxed.

 LTD benefits begin 180 days after your disability begins so it's important to contact the Leave of Absence Specialist as soon as you think you may need to request a leave of absence.
 LTD is administered by Prudential Company of America.